joey-qytyku/OS-90-fixed/docs/drivers/Drivers.md

 ## Allocating Memory

-Allocating memory can be done with the heap API or page frame allocation.
-It is also possible to allocate conventional memory, but this should be avoided because conventional memory is a scarce resource and the system will need a decent amount of it to run normally.
-As a general rule of thumb, there should be at least 72 KB free at all times.
+Allocating memory must be done with page frame allocation or INT 21H.
+It is possible to allocate conventional memory, but this should be avoided because conventional memory is a scarce resource and the system will need a decent amount of it to run normally.
+As a general rule of thumb, there should be at least 72 KB free at all times in case the kernel itself needs to use it.

 Page frame allocation should be prefered for large structures.
 It can be safely used with heaps.
 Contiguous memory that is safe for DMA can also be allocated.